stimm-ai/stimm/docs/usage/cli.md

 ### `talk`

-Start a full, real‑time voice conversation with an agent.
+Start a full, real-time voice conversation with an agent.

 ```bash
 # Local mode with agent "ava"